Or Why Doesn't Bob/Sue have their Knighthood/Laurel/Pelican/MoD/etc.

 So why doesn't X have award Y?

 There are lots of possible reasons that someone doesn't have a particular award.
-Let's take care of some of easier ones first.
+Let's take care of some of easier ones first and gradually move into the trickier possibilities.

 Possibility 1: They're not at the right events